 Her work is useful because it expands our understanding of what we stand to gain or lose through plant breeding, namely the powerful (and often powerfully flavored) phytonutrients that wild plants produce in abundance.
 Take corn, the ancestor of which grew wild in what is now Central America.
 Ancient farmers began transforming the small, wispy heads of wild maize into the starchy staple whole societies depended on.
-Modern breeders have transformed it still from a vitamin- and protein-rich sustenance food to a “vegetable” so sweet and void of nutrients (some varieties are nearly 40% sugar) that it’s functionally dessert.
+Modern breeders have transformed it still from a vitamin- and protein-rich sustenance food to a “vegetable” so sweet and void of nutrients (some varieties are nearly 40 per cent sugar) that it’s functionally dessert.

 How Organic Farming Boosts Plant Nutrition